-Click on the desired country for more information…
+Click on one of the desired solo travel destinations for more information…

 Antigua & Barbuda

-The beautiful islands of Antigua & Barbuda, nestled between the Caribbean Sea and Atlantic Ocean.
-The warm and friendly locals are proud of their home and genuinely want you to enjoy your stay.
-Antigua is home to 365 beaches, Historic Nelson’s Dockyard, a UNESCO Heritage Site, superb snorkelling and quality restaurants.
-Make sure to dance the night away at the weekly reggae party at Shirley Heights while the sun sets.
-Read more about Antigua & Barbuda with links to things to do, where to stay and where to eat.
+The beautiful twin islands of Antigua & Barbuda are nestled between the Caribbean Sea and Atlantic Ocean.
+The warm and friendly locals are proud of the islands and genuinely want you to enjoy your stay.
+Antigua is home to 365 beaches, Nelson’s Dockyard, superb snorkelling and quality restaurants.
+A trip to Antigua will not be complete without dancing the night away.
+Bi-weekly reggae parties at Shirley Heights while the sun sets are very popular.
+Read more about Antigua & Barbuda.

 The compact city of Sydney is famous for its iconic Harbour Bridge, Opera House and spectacular beaches.
-Regular ferry services run from centrally located Circular Quay to a number of spectacular beaches and places of interest.
-Get up close to Australia’s unique wildlife at Taronga Zoo, arguably the best in the world.
-The wine lovers will enjoy tasting sessions at Hunter Valley, while nature lovers can enjoy the peace and tranquility of the Blue Mountains.
-Both are just 2 hours drive from the city.
-Read more about Australia with links to things to do, where to eat and where to stay.
+Regular ferry services run from centrally located Circular Quay to a number of alluring beaches and top attractions.
+Animal lovers can get up close to Australia’s unique wildlife at Taronga Zoo, arguably the best in the world, while wine connoisseurs can enjoy tasting sessions at Hunter Valley.
+The eucalyptus scented Blue Mountains are only two hours drive from the city.
+Marvel at dramatic scenery of forests laced with waterfalls and rock formations… Read more about Australia.

 Ghent in Belgium is renowned for its exquisite chocolate, beer and strangely, sweets in the shape of small noses!
-It became one of my top solo travel destinations of 2019.
-The Graslei is incredibly beautiful offering stunning river reflections by night.
-During the day there is plenty to keep the solo traveller occupied with a 12th Century castle to visit, a Belfry to climb, shopping and a self-guided culinary walking tour.
-Be sure to try the traditional Flemish dish, Gentse Waterzooi, a steaming hot fish stew.
-Read more about Ghent with links to things to do, where to eat and where to stay.
+The Graslei is incredibly beautiful with enchanting night time river reflections.
+By day there is plenty to keep the solo traveller occupied.
+Visit a 12th Century castle, climb a belfry, explore the shops on popular Veldstraat or take a self-guided culinary walking tour around the city.
+Don’t leave without tasting the traditional Flemish dish, Gentse Waterzooi, a steaming hot fish stew.
+Read more about Ghent.

-Book a solo cabin on TUI’s Marella Celebration Cruise and visit 6 destinations throughout Greece, Montenegro and Croatia.
-When sailing, activities onboard the ship will keep you entertained.
-Once in port, explore the area freely by yourself or choose from a selection of guided tours.
-TUI arrange lunch and pre-dinner drinks for solo travellers should you wish to connect with others.
-Read more about the cruise with links to activities.
+Book a solo cabin on TUI’s Marella Celebration Cruise and visit six destinations throughout Greece, Montenegro and Croatia.
+There are plenty of activities onboard to keep cruisers entertained while sailing.
+When in port, explore the area freely by yourself or choose from a selection of guided tours with others.
+Furthermore, TUI arrange lunch and pre-dinner drinks for solo travellers who wish to connect with others while onboard.
+Read more about the cruise.

-Paris is a beautiful city with stunning, iconic architecture such as the Eiffel Tower and L’Arc de Triomphe.
-Stroll along Avenue des Champs Elysées, arguably the most famous avenue in the world and shop ’til you drop!
-Make sure you sample some of France’s delicious food – croissants, baguettes, cheese and eclairs.
-Read more about Paris with links to activities, where to stay and where to eat.
+Paris is a beautiful city, particularly at night when the main monuments such as the Eiffel Tower and L’Arc de Triomphe are lit up in gold.
+Stroll along Avenue des Champs Elysées, arguably the most famous avenue in the world, sample delicious French favourites of croissants, baguettes, cheese and eclairs.
+Also make time for a cruise along The Seine.
+Read more about Paris.

 Porto is a relatively small city offering plenty to see and do within a close proximity, in 24 hours.
 Porto and Vila Nova de Gaia are within easy walking distance of each other.
-It is a great place to visit if you are restricted on time.
-Port tasting is popular as well as shopping for tile and cork items.
-Read more about Porto with ideas of things to do where to stay and eat.
+Port wine tasting is popular as well as shopping for tile and cork items.
+Read more about Porto.

 Scotland’s landscapes are amongst the most striking I have seen from my travels.
-The towering snow capped mountains, heather laden hills, valleys of green and sparkling lochs are breathtakingly beautiful.
-This is an ideal destination for those who love nature, stunning scenery, history and good food.
-Read more about Scotland with links to where to stay, things to do and where to eat.
+The towering snow capped mountains, heather laden hills, valleys of green and sparkling lochs are stunning.
+This is an ideal destination for those who love nature and the outdoors, history and good food.
+Read more about Scotland.

 Madrid is a clean, safe city for solo travel.
-In spite of being Spain’s capital, it has a relaxed ambience for a city.
-It is a wonderful place to come to enjoy exquisite food, high end shopping, architecture, museums and flamenco.
-Be sure to dine in the oldest restaurant in the the world still operating, Sobrino de Botin, for its signature dish of roast suckling pig.
-Read more about Madrid with links to where to stay, where to eat and things to do.
+Despite being Spain’s capital, it has a relaxed ambience.
+It is a wonderful place to enjoy exquisite tapas, museums, flamenco and high end shopping.
+Additionally, fine examples of Gothic architecture can be seen.
+Pre-book a table at the oldest restaurant in the the world still operating, Sobrino de Botín.
+It is renowned for its signature dish of roast suckling pig.
+Read more about Madrid.

 Suggested Further Reading:

 My blog is updated regularly for each of the recommended solo travel destinations.
-If you would like me to forward new posts directly to your inbox, send me your email address via my contact page.
+If you want new posts sent directly to your inbox, forward your email address via my contact page.

-A collection of posts which are helpful when travelling alone including tips on safety, solo dining and planning.
+A collection of helpful tips on safety, solo dining and planning.